msgpack/msgpack-javascript/README.md

   * Async iterations (ES2018)
   * Features added in ES2015-ES2018

-ES2018 standard library used in this library can be polyfilled.
-For example, [core-js](https://github.com/zloirock/core-js) is used as polyfills to run tests on IE11, which has only ES5 language features.
+ES2018 standard library used in this library can be polyfilled with [core-js](https://github.com/zloirock/core-js) .

+If you support IE11, bundle `core-js` in your application, as this library does in testing for browsers .

 ### NodeJS